 Sustainable Development Grants

 The 141st Convention of the Diocese of Southern Ohio passed a resolution to support the new Sustainable Development Goals adopted in 2015 by the United Nations.
-The diocese will continue designating .07% of our mission share budget for annual grants to organizations and groups that are affiliated with The Episcopal Church or are working in partnership with a parish, organization or individual in the Diocese of Southern Ohio that is involved in mission that support the SDG’s and has been granted 501(c)(3) non-profit status by the Internal Revenue Service.
-The National & World Mission Commission (N&WMC) has been tasked with managing the grant process.
+As affirmed at the 145th annual convention in 2019, the diocese will continue designating .07% of our mission share budget for annual grants to organizations and groups that are affiliated with The Episcopal Church or are working in partnership with a parish, organization or individual in the Diocese of Southern Ohio that is involved in mission that support the SDGs and has been granted 501(c)(3) non-profit status by the Internal Revenue Service.
+The Canon to Formation has been tasked with managing the grant process.

 William Cooper Procter Fund

 Through a trust fund established by William Cooper Procter, the Diocese of Southern Ohio has a unique opportunity to reach out in areas of special ministry, providing “…support for innovative activities which go beyond the day to day operations of the church.”
 The Procter Fund earningsare allocated annually by the Bishop and Trustees of the Diocese, subject to program evaluation, in four distinct areas of activity following the four criteria as determined by the terms of the bequest.